ACWI-SOGW/well_registry_management/README.md

     It has limited table CRUD roles.
         APP_CLIENT_USERNAME: user name for the connection used by the registry users
         APP_CLIENT_PASSWORD: user level login password

+## Configuring Local Database

+There is a sample batch script to configure a local postres instance on Windows.

+    migration_test.bat

+I simple translation to bash script will allow running it on linux.
+It is included in the project more as an example documentation than a use case.
+The critical components of the batch script show an example of local environment variables.
+It also shows the necessary order to run Django migrations.

+    python -m manage migrate --database=postgres postgres
+    python -m manage migrate registry 0000
+    python -m manage migrate registry

+Notice that the first scripts are run while connecting for the only time with the postgres user.
+Subsequent migrations run while connected to the application database.
+The 0000 migration must be run on its own because it sets the search_path to use the application schema.
+Subsequent connections default to placing new objects (DDL) in the application schema properly.